luludotdev/beatsaver-reloaded/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug with BeatSaver
+about: Report a bug with BeatSaver Reloaded

 ---